Summer Aid 2017

 Winter Aid 2018

 Generally, there is no additional aid available specifically for winter session.
-However, Pell eligible students are encouraged to contact their financial aid counselor to discuss their winter and spring enrollment plans.
-Pell Grant recipients who are enrolled for less than 12 credits in spring may be eligible for additional Pell Grant based on their combined winter and spring enrollment.
-Pell Grant recipients enrolled full time for the spring semester will receive their maximum Pell Grant and therefore will not have additional eligibility based on winter enrollment.
+However, Pell eligible students are encouraged to contact their financial aid counselor to discuss their fall and winter enrollment plans.
+Pell Grant recipients who are enrolled for less than 12 credits in fall may be eligible for additional Pell Grant based on their combined fall and winter enrollment.
+Pell Grant recipients enrolled full time for the fall semester will receive their maximum Pell Grant and therefore will not have additional eligibility based on winter enrollment.

-Students who enroll in winter and spring terms for less than 6 credit hours in either term may be eligible to use their combined enrollment for Federal Stafford Loan eligibility if the total combined enrollment is 6 credit hours or more.
+Students who enroll in fall and winter terms for less than 6 credit hours in either term may be eligible to use their combined enrollment for Federal Stafford Loan eligibility if the total combined enrollment is 6 credit hours or more.
 Students are encouraged to contact their financial aid counselor to discuss winter and spring aid eligibility.

 For more information about Winter Session 2018, please visit the UMBC Winter Session website.